Best Midsized SUVs Under $35,000 With Standard Safety Systems

 These models have forward collision warning, automatic emergency braking, and blind spot warning

-Consumer Reports is here to help you find the best SUVs that come with key active safety features standard.
-CR believes that forward collision warning (FCW), automatic emergency braking (AEB) with pedestrian detection, and blind spot warning (BSW) should come standard on all models.
+Consumer Reports is here to help you by cutting through all the jargon to present the best SUVs that come with forward collision warning (FCW), automatic emergency braking (AEB) with pedestrian detection, and blind spot warning (BSW) as standard equipment on every trim level.

-Even though automakers are making ADAS features available on more affordable SUVs, sometimes the safety technology isn’t standard on the base trim.
-That’s why there aren’t any models from a number of automakers, including Hyundai, Honda, and Subaru—and just one from Toyota—on this list.
+Sometimes automakers don’t include the safety technology as standard equipment on the base trim.
+That’s why there aren’t any models from Subaru on this list and just one from Toyota.
 But there are several options for savvy shoppers who want affordable SUVs with key safety equipment.